Search features

 - MUSI Staff Email Email More info More Info

 MUSI 105.
 AURAL SKILLS I. An aural skills and sight singing class including melodic dictation, interval recognition, and chord identification.
-Semester only, two hours.
+Two hours.

 a section of the AURAL SKILLS I course in Music - MUSI